riot/riot.github.io/api.md

 </my-component>
 ```

-Note: if you have some globals, you can also use these references in both the HTML and javascript code:
+Note: if you have some globals, you can also use these references in both the HTML and JavaScript code:

 ```js
 window.someGlobalVariable = 'Hello!'